 If you look back 2 weeks the method is the same as when I planted the Rocket 1st earlies, but this time I have omitted using

-trench just before placing the t
+trench just before placing the tubers in.

 Comfrey leaves can also be used fresh, simply tear them from the plant and place in the base of trenches to add a bit of goodness, not just for Potatoes but also Beans, Peas etc.

-Cabbages & Calabrese started in the green house.
+Planted out Broad beans, Cabbages & Calabrese started in the green house.
 Planted about 70 more Onions 'Fen Globe' in one of the raised beds.

 The Asparagus 'Purple Stewart' is showing 5 spears now, more to come I bet.